MathStuff/Matrices/README.md

 ----------------------------------------
 ##### Get properties of your matrix

+C.grid #Prints the matrix's elements as a grid

+C.p #Print the dimension,range,average and the grid

+C.directory #Returns the directory of the matrix if there is any given

 C.dim #Returns the dimension of the matrix

-C.grid #Prints the matrix's elements as a grid

 C.string #Returns the string for of the matrix's elements